-2. Term: Spring 2014
+2. Term: Spring 2015

 Day/Time: Note that this course is being offered in distance education format which means almost all the lecture and assignment materials are to be accessed on Canvas.
-We will also meet once on campus as well as shown later in this syllabus.
+We will also meet once on campus as well as shown in this syllabus.
 MEETING ONE, if missed, will need to be rescheduled for the following week or sooner in order to keep on a reasonable schedule.
 It prepares for this course and is vital in importance.

 Most of the time, assignments in the course will be conducted and submitted on a week to week basis online via Canvas.
-You will attend lectures and use course materials online from week to week but you will watch the material and take online assessments at a time that works within your weekly schedule and submit any and all assignments by the weekly deadlines (stated in this syllabus) for each module (MOD).
+You will read readings, view lectures, and use course materials online from week to week but you will do this at a time that works within your weekly schedule and submit any and all assignments by the weekly deadlines (stated in this syllabus) for each module (MOD).
 The lectures and all other course materials are accessible 24/7.